jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-near.md

 not the server.
 </p>

-Now that the server is running, if you installed VMware GemFire on your system and set the `$PATH` to include `$GEODE/bin`, then you can run *Gfsh* and connect to the server:
+Now that the server is running, if you installed [vmware-gemfire-name] on your system and set the `$PATH` to include `$GEODE/bin`, then you can run *Gfsh* and connect to the server: